-- Say her full name and how she gets to and from school.
+- Say his full name and how he gets to and from school.

 - Handle self-care tasks such as hanging up her coat, going to the toilet, and washing her hands.

-- Get along with most children and adults and respect others’ property and rights.
+- Get along with most children and adults and respect the property and rights of others.

 - Work alone and with others.